wp-plugins/sponsors-slideshow-widget/readme.txt

 In order to force full-width display of slideshows simply set with to 0px.
 The same applies to automatic slideshow height.

 == ChangeLog ==

+= 2.2.1 =
+* UPDATE: some styling updates

+= 2.2 =
+* NEW: optional pager navigation
+* NEW: Allow floating numbers for speed and timeout
+* NEW: changed default css style of slideshow container to overflow: scroll to make slideshow work without javascript.
+Will be changed to hidden if javascript is active
+* BUGFIX: fixed only getting three items for images and posts from category

+= 2.1.9 =
+* BUGFIX: fixed issue that link category is not correctly selected

 = 2.1.8 =
 * NEW: Re-activate old Links Management System